Suffered a fracture in an accident that wasn’t your fault?

 For example, a fractured skull can be a life-threatening injury and could have a devastating effect on both the injured person and their family.
 Meanwhile, fractures to the major joints, such as the knee or elbow, could lead to osteoarthritis later on in life.

-There are also occasions where fractures are misdiagnosed, which can lead to a delay in receiving the right kind of treatment and may require further surgery down the line, which, in some cases, can result in permanent damage.
+There are also occasions where fractures are missed or misdiagnosed, which can lead to a delay in receiving the right kind of treatment and may require further surgery down the line, which, in some cases, can result in permanent damage.

 If you have fractured or broken a bone in an accident that wasn’t your fault, whether it was in a road traffic accident, an accident at work, or a slip in a public place, you may be entitled to make a fracture compensation claim.